runalsh/gitlab-runner-practice-npm/README.md

-#### This project is for the GitLab CI/CD course
+#### This project is for the GitLab CI/CD course on NPM

-##### Test
-The project uses jest library for tests. (see "test" script in package.json) There is 1 test (server.test.js) in the project that checks whether the main index.html file exists in the project.

-To run the nodejs test:

-    npm run test

-Make sure to download jest library before running test, otherwise jest command defined in package.json won't be found.

-    npm install

-In order to see failing test, remove index.html or rename it and run tests.
+For provisioning used Terraform in AWS EC2

+You need 1 runner for gitlab and 1 server for deployment